-With “la rentrée” just around the corner, what better time to get the kids to ditch some of the unhealthier food choices of the summer and start building a better relationship with food?
+What better time to get the kids to ditch some of the unhealthier food choices of the summer and start building a better relationship with food, than the beginning of a new school year?
+It is also a great chance to start developing healthy eating habits.
 Nutrition plays a vital role in supporting a child’s physical, emotional and cognitive development, so ensuring the right amounts of vitamins, minerals and fatty acids is fundamental for kids of all ages to achieve their potential.

 Healthy eating starts early

 The link between food and health is well-documented.
 The food your children eats now will undoubtedly influence their health later in life, since numerous studies shows that establishing healthy eating habits as a child encourages healthy eating as an adult.